nikija/public/Distributor/Widget.md

 ### rooms
 Type: `Array` Default: `null`

 List of guids of room types to display in Distributor.
-If empty, all rooms are displayed.
+If not set, all rooms are displayed.

 Currently, you can get guid of room type from room type's detail page in Commander.
 The page can be found from room criteria's page (under Settings > "Your hotel's name" > Room criteria ) by selecting Room type criterion, and then by selecting corresponding room type from side menu.
 The guid is listed there as Identifier.